antonettekelly/antonettekelly.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-...

-Fresh Graduate from Multimedia Nusantara University focused on Data Analysis and Data Science.
+Fresh Graduate of Information Systems from Multimedia Nusantara University focused on Data Analysis and Data Science.

 About Me
 ======